Towards Carbon-Free Electricity: A Flow-Based Framework for Power Grid Carbon Accounting and Decarbonization: Conclusion and Future Vision

 \section{Conclusion and Future Vision}

-This paper presents a comprehensive framework that addresses pivotal aspects of carbon emissions research and development in electric power systems.
-Our framework encompasses the essential elements of carbon accounting, carbon-aware decision-making, and the design of carbon-intelligent electricity market mechanisms.
-As a distinguishing feature of this framework, the flow-based approach aligns carbon emissions with the physical power grid and power flow, resulting in a high level of temporal and spatial granularity.
+This paper presents a comprehensive framework that addresses pivotal challenges of carbon-electricity nexus in electric power systems, including carbon accounting, carbon-aware decision-making, and carbon-electricity market design.
+As a distinguishing feature of this framework, the flow-based nature aligns carbon emissions with the physical power grid and power flow and leads to high temporal and spatial granularity.
+The proposed framework can serve as a comprehensive guide for future research, education programs, policy development, and business initiatives concerning decarbonization in the electric power sector.
+By providing effective strategies and solutions, the proposed framework supports the overarching goal of decarbonization and addresses the urgent need to combat climate change.

-We begin by reviewing existing methods for carbon accounting and decision-making, shedding light on their advantages and limitations.
-Building upon this knowledge, we propose a flow-based accounting framework for carbon emissions.
-Additionally, we introduce the carbon-aware optimal power flow (C-OPF) method and explore related carbon-aware grid decision-making problems.
-Furthermore, we delve into key issues related to the design of carbon markets and carbon pricing schemes.
-Government policies play a pivotal role in carbon emission accounting and markets.
-For instance, a cap-and-trade system sets a limit on total emissions and allocates tradable allowances to companies.
-Companies can then buy or sell these allowances based on their emission levels, creating incentives for emission reduction.

-The proposed framework serves as a comprehensive guide for future research, education, policy/regulation formulation, and business initiatives related to carbon emissions in power systems.
-By providing effective strategies and solutions, it supports the overarching goal of decarbonization and addresses the urgent need to combat climate change.
-Overall, this paper highlights the importance of policy and standardization in carbon emission accounting and markets, offering insights into their roles and significance in advancing sustainable practices and fostering a low-carbon future.
 Below, we close this paper by discussing the key challenges and future vision in the implementation of this flow-based framework and other granular carbon-aware approaches.

 $\bullet$ \textbf{Data Availability, Quality, and Integration}.
 As previously mentioned, the availability of high-quality up-to-date granular data is crucial for accurate carbon accounting and optimal decarbonization decision-making.
 It requires power plants, ISOs, and utilities to disclose the system's carbon emission status data in a timely way.
 Transparent data-sharing practices and standardized reporting frameworks help enhance the credibility and reliability of the data.
 In addition, ensuring data quality is important, as practical system data often encounter a variety of issues, such as missing data, outlier data, noisy data, and outdated information, and thus pre-processing and sanity check on raw data is needed.
 Integrating data from various sources and formats, including power systems, grid operations, user-side devices, and emission monitoring systems, also presents challenges.
 Harmonizing and combining diverse datasets to obtain a comprehensive understanding of carbon emissions is vital for informing decision-making and market design.
 To address these data issues, authentic data management platforms, advanced data analytics techniques, data sharing agreements, and collaboration among different stakeholders, are necessitated.